Mariusz Jargielo Counselling & Psychotherapy

 If you’re feeling overwhelmed, stuck, or finding it hard to cope after a loss or major change, counselling can provide a safe and supportive space to explore your feelings.
 Many people find that talking to someone outside their immediate circle helps them gain clarity and feel less alone.

 Both.
-I offer in-person sessions in Glasgow city centre and online counselling via Google Meet for clients across the UK.
+I offer in-person sessions in Clydebank, Glasgow and online counselling via Google Meet for clients across the UK.
 Online therapy is a flexible and accessible option if you can’t attend in person.

 Sessions are 50 minutes long.
 My fee is £60 per session.
 I also offer a free 15-minute initial consultation so you can see if we’re a good fit before committing.